6 ways to include interactive product demos throughout the buyer’s journey

 Once a website visitor has gotten the general look and feel for your product as a whole, you can dive into showing them any specific features and use cases that might interest them on your product pages.
 Check out how EvaluAgent created a library of product feature demos to see it in action.

 The key here is to ensure your product pages are easily navigable by all of your ideal buyers so they can explore and research easily on their own if they prefer.
-And that ease and helpfulness pay off in buyer experience and deal size.
+And that ease and helpfulness pays off in buyer experience and even in deal size.

-Gartner research has found that customers who found the information they received from suppliers to be helpful were 2.8 times more likely to experience a high degree of purchase ease, and three times more likely to buy a bigger deal with less regret.
+Gartner research has found that customers who found the information they received from suppliers to be helpful in advancing their buying were 2.8 times more likely to experience a high degree of purchase ease, and three times more likely to buy a bigger deal with less regret.

-4. As a free trial or freemium onboarding asset
+4. As a free trial or freemium onboarding piece

 So your prospect is now intrigued enough by your interactive tours to sign up for your free trial or freemium option—awesome!
 Bet you didn’t know that interactive demos are critical here as well.

-Including bite-sized interactive self-guided demos in your onboarding process is a great way to guide new users to seeing immediate product value because they'll know what they’re doing (this is even more critical if your product is quite complex).
-Seeing more value upfront means they’re less likely to drop off and more likely to convert to paid customers eventually.
+You should add a guided demo to your free trial/freemium onboarding process as well.
+Having an interactive intro helps your new users get more immediate value from the product because they know what they’re doing (this is even more critical if your product is quite complex).
+Seeing more value up front means they’re less likely to drop off and more likely to convert to paid customers eventually.

 After a sales call, are you still sending a one-pager to your prospect?
 There’s a really good chance they’re not ever reading that.
-Instead, send them a quick, tailored, interactive demo leave-behind based on what you discussed during the call.
-If they asked about a specific feature, send them a short self-guided demo showing that feature.
+Instead, send them a quick, tailored interactive demo based on what you discussed during the call.
+If they asked about a specific feature, send them a demo takeaway showing that feature.

 If they have a similar problem to another customer, send them a demo showing how that customer solved it with your software.
-With the Reprise demo creation platform, you can easily edit, customize, and anonymize your data.
-This way, you can edit data (and dates) as you create a self-guided demo, so private information stays private.
+And making their data private is easy with Reprise’s no-code demo platform—you can edit data (and dates) as you create a guided demo so private information stays private.

 6. As a champion enablement asset

 63% of purchases today have more than four people involved — vs. just 47% in 2017.
-And most of those people involved aren’t eager to hop on a sales call with someone they don’t know for a product they haven’t even seen.
+And most of those people involved aren’t eager to hop on yet another sales call with someone they don’t know for a product they haven’t even seen.

 Giving them an interactive guided demo tailored to their needs means they can show their internal decision-makers exactly how your product will solve a significant pain point, you’re that much closer to a deal.